-Vulcan Materials Corporation (VMC) (100% owned) posted a net loss of P0.05 million for 2020, compared to a net loss of P0.33 million in 2019.
+Vulcan Materials Corporation (VMC) (100% owned) posted a net loss of P05 million for the years 2021 and 2020.

 VMC ceased its operations effective December 2017 following the sale of its crushing plant and exploration/production rights over the Montalban quarry to Big Rock Aggregates Corporation.